ra/oshocton/README.md

 ### to do

-- [ ] define better right here
+- define better right here
-- [ ] decide on path of least resistance to minimal working instance
+- decide on path of least resistance to minimal working instance
-- [ ] assemble that
+- assemble that
-- [x] think about this